AmericaCanadaTravel

 Old Port - 3 Days In Montreal Itinerary

-Day 2: Mont-Royal Park, Westmount Park, Mile End & Jean Talon Market
+Day 2: Mont-Royal Park, Westmount Park, Mile End and Jean Talon Market

 Hiking at Mont-Royal Park